 After all, despite having a whole history of active involvement on the left, the leading TAS comrades have no history whatsoever of championing the need for, working towards, let alone drafting a Communist Party programme.
-So we are dealing with experienced comrades with no principled programmatic experience.
-Put another way, their draft programme has its origins entirely in their narrow-minded factional response to narrow-minded factional response to our CPGB Draft programme within Lafargue travelled to London to meet up with Marx and Engels.
-They the context of FCU.
+So we are dealing with experienced comrades with no principled programmatic experience. another way, their draft programme has its origins entirely in their narrow-minded factional response to the context of FCU.